Writing at Breakneck Speeds

 I’m no good at short stories, as it seems my brain simply doesn’t allow me to condense my storytelling into anything under 20,000 words.
 That is, unless I want something that’s an absolute mess that no one can follow!
 That’s why I stick to purely novellas and novels.
 Even long-form nonfiction books are a struggle for me unless they are to become massive tomes!

 There’s nothing wrong with having a brain that functions at breakneck speeds if you know how to operate the various release valves.
 My autism often forces me into certain thought cycles until I act on those thoughts.
-But, then, my ADHD (Attention Deficit Hyperactivity Disorder) gets in the way and distracts me from my train of thought, causing me to drift and wander around.
-Then, thanks to my twitchy Tourette’s troubles, I have trouble ever shutting my mouth unless I’m hyper-focused on something, like an intense brainstorming session or getting myself super wrapped up in a sports game or video game.
+But, then, my own hyperactive mind gets in the way and distracts me from my train of thought, causing me to drift and wander around.

 Writing is my best release.
 I’ve tried doodling, and while the results aren’t horrible, they aren’t anything worth publishing on a commercial scale.
 A few years back, I tried my hand at comics.
 While I’m fine at laying them out, I simply don’t draw well enough to make them very visually interesting.
 I can’t draw backgrounds to save my life.
 My characters are usually drawn in profile and are very two-dimensional looking.